AEC European Platform for Artistic Research in Music (EPARM) 2023

 The European Platform for Artistic Research in Music (EPARM) is an initiative of the European Association of Conservatoires (AEC), acting as a resource for artistic research in the specific context of Higher Music Education: sharing knowledge, insights and outputs; promoting and developing the discourse around artistic research; incubating new ideas and developments; and offering support and inspiration to AEC members.

-The 10th EPARM conference welcomes music researchers, educators, performers and composers to a three-day exploration of artistic research in music at the Royal Danish Academy of Music in Copenhagen, Denmark.
+The 10th EPARM conference welcomed music researchers, educators, performers and composers to a three-day exploration of artistic research in music at the Royal Danish Academy of Music in Copenhagen, Denmark.

 EPARM supports a pluralistic vision of artistic research, recognizing different possible definitions, methods, and forms of dissemination.
 Nonetheless, at the core of all such research is the artistic practice itself, which functions not only as an object of study, but as a source of significant questions and a means of pursuing original insights.
 It is an expectation that presentations at EPARM will include performance or the presentation of original work.

-The 10th EPARM conference will take the title Upbeat: Futures of Artistic Research in Music and, while presentations relating to any aspect of artistic research in music are welcomed, the peer review panel will prioritise presentations that give some consideration to one or more of the following:
+The 10th EPARM conference took the title Upbeat: Futures of Artistic Research in Music and, while presentations relating to any aspect of artistic research in music were welcomed, the peer review panel prioritised presentations that gave some consideration to one or more of the following:

 • How we can better prepare emerging artists to conduct AR;